ysyk2021/the-power-of-mindful-thinking-practicing-mindful-thinking-for-greater-clarity-and-focus/src/chapter-8-2.md

-Chapter 7: Mindful Thinking and Well-being: Using Mindful Thinking to Manage Stress and Anxiety
+Using Mindful Thinking to Manage Stress and Anxiety
 ===============================================================================================

 The Connection between Mindful Thinking and Stress/Anxiety